 Apart from small-scale businesses, all other FBOs must receive an FSSAI license.
 FSSAI Licenses are divided into two categories: State FSSAI Licenses and Central FSSAI Licenses, depending on the nature of the company, whether it is small or big.

-FBO with large manufacturing units, importers, exporters, and other large-scale food businesses must obtain FSSAI registration from the central government, whereas FBO with small to medium-sized manufacturing units, transporters, retailers, dealers, and other small to medium-sized manufacturing units must obtain FSSAI registration from the state government.
-To be eligible for a State License, an FBO must have a turnover of between Rs 12 lakh to 20 crores
+FBOs with big manufacturing units, importers, exporters, and other large-scale food enterprises must apply to the central government for FSSAI registration, whereas FBOs with small to medium-sized manufacturing units, transporters, retailers, dealers, and other small to medium-sized manufacturing units must apply to the state government for FSSAI registration.
+An FBO must have a turnover range of Rs 12 lakh to Rs 20 crores.

 Other requirements include manufacturing units with a capacity of 2MT per day and dairy units with a daily volume of up to 5000 liters.
 3-star hotels, repackers, relabeling units, bars, canteens, and all other catering businesses, regardless of turnover, must apply for a license.
 The license is valid for a period of 5 years and a minimum of one year.